Ruchikamodgil/Tool-to-help-policing/README.md

 ### Result
 ![img](https://github.com/Ruchikamodgil/Tool-to-help-policing/blob/master/result.png)

-### After the detection of License Plates, the information get updated into the database and the police authorities can fetch the innformation using this Dektop App.
+### After the detection of License Plates, the information get updated into the database and the police authorities can fetch the information using this Dektop App.
 ![img](https://github.com/Ruchikamodgil/Tool-to-help-policing/blob/master/web%20page.png)